meganox/mx-compass-h5bp/README.md

 $legacy-support-for-ie7: true !default;
 ```

-These are the Compass defaults, the module doesn't set them (in case they
-change in future Compass versions).
-They have no effect in the normalize
+They have no effect in the normalize section.
+I recommend using the
-section.
-I recommend using the compass-normalize plugin instead (I do).
+compass-normalize plugin instead (I do).

 The helpers section is output as Sass pseudo-classes e.g. `%h5bp-invisible` for
 use with `@extend` and as HTML classes e.g. `.invisible`.
 Note that the